EliasDeHondt/ComputerSystems2/Theory/theory-exercises.md

 sudo tree -h
 ```

+### ✒️Exam questions 3

+1. What is the difference between a monolytic, modular and micro kernel?
+>

+2. What is the job of the left one?
+Discuss the difference between static and dynamic linking.
+What are the advantages of dynamic linking?
+>

+3. What is fixed partitioning? what 2 shapes are there?
+>

+4. What is internal fragmentation in fixed memory partitioning?
+Give an example
+>

+5. What is dynamic partitioning?
+>

+6. What is external fragmentation in dynamic partitioning of the memory?
+Give an example.
+What is the solution for this problem?
+>

+7. Explain how segmenting works.
+>

+8. What is a segmentation fault?
+>

+9. What is virtual memory?
+How does virtual memory work?
+>

+10. What is thrashing?
+>

+11. What is a page fault?
+How does the OS respond to this?
+>

 ## ⚙️Processen

+### ✒️Exam questions 4

+1. Discuss the parts of a process: stack, data, code, PCB
+>

+2. Explain the 5 states of a process and explain the transitions.
+>

+3. What is a PCB?
+>

+4. What is idle time?
+>

+5. What happens during a pre-emptive context switch?
+>

+6. What is the difference between pre-emptive and non-pre-emptive scheduling?
+>

+7. What is a context switch?
+>

+8. What is scheduling?
+>

+9. How does a process start in Linux?
+Explain the fork and exec system calls.
+>

+10. What is starvation?
+>

 ## 🤝Interprocess communicatie

+### ✒️Exam questions 5

+1. What are pipes?
+>

+2. What steps do you need to go through to send a message from one process to another in Unix?
+>

+3. What steps do you need to go through to set up a shared memory segment in Unix?
+>

+4. How can the OS share some memory between different processes?
+>

+5. Which memory segments are shared by threads?
+>

+6. What is the difference between a process and a thread?
+>

+7. What are the advantages and disadvantages of threads?
+>

+8. What is the difference between a user-level thread and a kernel-level thread?
+What are the pros and cons?
+>

+9. Why are local variables not shared between threads while global ones are?
+>

+10. What is load balancing in a multiprocessor?
+>

+11. What is the difference between a master-slave and an SMP multiprocessor OS?
+>

+12. What is a 'critical section'?
+>

+13. Explain what a semaphore is.
+What operations can you perform on it and what do they do?
+>

+14. Explain what deadlocks are.
+When do they perform?
+>

 ## 🖥️UI & Virtualisatie

+### ✒️Exam questions 6

+1. What components does X-Windows consist of?
+>

+2. What is a Window manager?
+>

+3. What is RDP?
+>

+4. What is a thin client?
+>

+5. What is data deduplication?
+>

+6. What is the difference between SAN and NAS?
+>

+7. Why is virtualization used?
+>

+8. What is full virtualization, paravirtualization, hosted hypervisor, OS virtualization (with drawing)?
+>

+9. What is Public, private, hybrid cloud?
+>

+10. What is IAAS, PAAS, SAAS?
+>

+11. What are Blade servers, what do they share?
+>

 ## 🔗Links
 - 👯 Web hosting company [EliasDH.com](https://eliasdh.com).